DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-10-15-what-we-did-for-rollover.md

 Once the rollover period was enabled and providers could see two cycles, we notified users by email and with [a screen after logging in](https://github.com/DFE-Digital/publish-teacher-training/pull/430).

 At the end of rollover we considered whether to allow read-only access to the 2019 cycle.
-This was a lot to build, and we weren’t sure of the needs.
+This was a lot to build, and we were not sure of the needs.
 Instead we removed all access with the intention of adding a link to previous cycles if a need arose.
 As of mid-October, no one has requested to see last year’s courses.

 ## Settings for manage-courses-frontend